theislab/cross_system_integration/notebooks/readme.md

 The evaluation of the effect of prior initialization and fixed or learnable priors: Integration runs are specified in the above yaml files used for running integration models.
 The final plots for the paper were created as described in the below section.

+The analysis of the movements of the psudoinputs, effect of initialization system on integration, and finding the most probable prior for each cell-types are available in the following in eval/cleaned/analysis:

+- Python notebook and script to run the model and store auxiliary information: vamp_prior_analysis.ipynb/.py
+- Notebook to generate plots: vamp_prior_analysis_plots.ipynb

 ## Preparation of final plots/tables for the paper

 All scripts are within results/, except where otherwise specified.